react-knowledgeable/notes/content/collaboration.md

 ### Creativity

-A self organized thing can get routine and that will no longer be fun.
-So we need some creativity.
-Actually, we don't "need" creativity.
-It's probably an attitude..
-Basically how it works is we are idea bouncers to each other. i.e., if @wgao19 has any ideas she bounces it off at @kenlsm.
-Then @kenlsm will ask some questions he has off his mind.
-And then @wgao19 normally goes ahead gives them some attempts anyway.
-If it doesn't get carried out in RK, it becomes her personal project.
-Then she'll either come to a conclusion that it's not worth pursuing (most of the time), or it's carried out with tremendous help and fine work from @kenlsm.
-The things happening right now are what turns out well as a result.

 We're quite automatous (apparently).
 Creativity means we value things we don't yet know.
 So we actually don't know what or even how we create things.
 Feel free to... just create things.

 ### Sensitive information